-Although most of us think we know what stock exchanges are, our knowledge probably doesn’t go beyond a visual of a clanging bell in a big room, followed by a bunch of people in suits yelling at each other.
+Although most of us think we know what stock exchanges are, our knowledge probably doesn’t go beyond a visual of a clanging bell in a big room, followed by a bunch of people in suits yelling at each other as they trade stocks .
 As it turns out, it’s fairly more complex than that.

-Stock exchanges function as a part of the wider global stock market.
-They typically work like auctions, allowing investors to buy and sell shares of stocks.
+Stock exchanges function as a part of the broader global stock market.
+They typically work like a marketplace, allowing investors to buy and sell shares of publicly-traded companies.

-Those who think a company will do well bid the price up, while those who think it won’t do well try to bid the price down.
-Sellers try to sell their stocks for as much as they can, while buyers typically look for the best deals they can get.
+Those who think a company will do well bid the price up, while those who believe it won’t do well often push the stock’s price down when they sell.

 What Are the Different Types of Exchanges?

 In an auction market, buyers and sellers are paired based on the lowest price the seller will accept for the shares of their stocks and the highest price the buyer is willing to pay.

 When those two figures match up, a trade can take place between the buyer and seller.
 The matching pairs are put together, and the buy and sell orders are executed.

 For example, say two sellers are trying to sell shares of Company X, one for $10 and one for $10.50.
 At the same time, two buyers are trying to buy shares of Company X, one for $11 and one for $10.50.
 The seller and buyer offering $10.50 are paired together, and for the moment, the new price for the stock is $10.50.

 The New York Stock Exchange is a prime example of an auction market.
 The exchange does the pairing of buyers and sellers to make the process as efficient as possible, avoiding direct negotiations between buyers and sellers.

 Electronic communication networks (ECNs) allow investors to trade listed stocks and other exchange-traded products.
 They are required to register with the Securities and Exchange Commission (SEC) and are classified as an alternative trading system (ATS).